 Relational databases are pervasive in information technology; designing and building these databases is a challenging yet rewarding occupation.
 This unit will introduce you to data modelling, relational database theory, and normalisation.
 These are essential skills for the design and implementation of relational databases.
 The problems associated with poorly designed and implemented databases are demonstrated.
-The important database language Structured Query Language (SQL) is covered in sufficient depth to allow you to appreciate its potential and limitations.
-Other topics covered in this unit include multi-user database processing and other front-end applications.
-During the unit, you will design and implement a small database application.
-The unit aims to give you a solid theoretical foundation while also providing you with an opportunity to apply the theory through the assignment work.
+The important database language Structured Query Language (SQL) is taught in sufficient depth to allow you to appreciate its potential and limitations.
+In this unit, you will design and implement a small database application.
+The unit aims to give you a solid theoretical foundation while also providing you with an opportunity to apply the theory.

 |Student Contribution Band||SCA Band 2|